-BOXX Insurance, a new managing general agent (MGA) based in Toronto, has launched its flagship product Cyberboxx™ to help customers comply with the new data privacy legislation expected to become law in November.
+BOXX Insurance, a new managing general agent (MGA) based in Toronto, has launched its flagship product cyber insurance product, Cyberboxx™ to help customers comply with the new data privacy legislation expected to become law in November.

-Unlike Fortune 500 companies that have specialist resources to counter this threat and meet regulatory requirements, the MGA noted, many smaller businesses rely on “woefully inadequate security practices and protocols.
+Unlike Fortune 500 companies that have specialist resources to counter today’s cyber threats and meet regulatory requirements, many smaller businesses rely on “woefully inadequate security practices and protocols to tackle today’s cyber security challenges.
 Cyberboxx™ plugs the gap in technology and IT security resources for SMEs while simultaneously providing comprehensive cyber insurance coverage to help them respond and recover from a breach.”

 BOXX Insurance Inc. is privately-held with headquarters in Toronto.
 Founded in 2018, BOXX Insurance investors include private equity investors and founding team members.